The case for building your personal brand as a business leader in life sciences07 Nov, 202311 Minutes

 Speaking engagements often include a Q&A session, which offers a good opportunity for engagement with your target audience and gather support for your personal brand.

-Be aware of your digital footprint and the paper trail all online activity leaves, and if bad press or criticism arises, have a plan in place for dealing with it to mitigate any long-term negative impact on your brand.
+Be aware of your digital footprint and the paper trail all online activity leaves, and if criticism arises, have a plan in place for dealing with it to mitigate any long-term negative impact on your brand.

 You aren’t going to please everyone with your thoughts.
 The best case scenario with personal branding activity is that you’re displaying thought leadership, but that can sometimes come with some negativity.